YasmineBB/ceramics-studio-platform/README.md

 I developed the idea for *Social Ceramics* after taking a 12-week pottery class which provided me with so much inspiration not only creatively, but gave me the idea for creating a useful platform for a fictional ceramics studio.

-The initial idea was to build a sharing platform, hence the name Social Ceramics, where teachers at the studio could post helpful blog posts that would help the students with their progress, as well as the students being able to share their work, ideas and progress.
+The initial idea was to build a sharing platform, hence the name Social Ceramics, where teachers at the studio could post interesting and useful blog posts that would help the students with their progress, as well as the students being able to share their work, ideas and progress.

 ## User Experience